m9sweeper/m9sweeper/docs/content/en/docs/Concepts/Falco/_index.md

 ### Anomaly Detaction:
 - Anomaly instrusion detection plays vital role in protecting networks against malicious activities.
 - It detects unusual behaviors or threats in cloud-native environments with about 100 out-of-the-box security rules.
+- Administrators can set up alert to receive email notification based on specific priority (severity) level(s) and email frequency that fits individual application needs.
+- Simply go to Falco > Settingsgi

 #### Here is an example of Non-authorized container namespace change violation:
     rule: change_thread_namespace